 - Quarterbacking can be a problem with some groups.
 Since most of the time you want the other players to know what you have in your hand, people who like to take over and tell others what to do could have a field day with this one.

-- Games can be a bit long at higher player counts.
-If you’re really into the experience, though, who cares?!
+- Games can run a bit long at higher player counts.
+If you’re really into it, though, who cares?!

-Fiddliness aside, Shadowrift is one of the better deck building games that we’ve played.
-We’re not quite sure yet if it belongs on our Top 5 Deck Building Games list, but it’s definitely a game that most people will want to check out.
+Fiddliness aside, Shadowrift is one of the better deck building games that my group has played.
+I’m not sure yet if it’s going to make it onto our Top 10 Deck Building Games list, but it’s definitely a game that most people will want to check out.

-You’ll want to buy Shadowrift 2nd Edition if you like fantasy games, co-op deck builders, and/or want to try out a cooperative game that introduces a couple unique mechanisms.
-In our collective opinion, Shadowrift is a keeper!
+You’ll want to buy Shadowrift 2nd Edition if you like fantasy games, co-op deck builders, and/or want to try out a cooperative game that introduces a couple of unique mechanisms.
+In my group’s collective opinion, Shadowrift is a keeper!

 Shadowrift 2nd Edition Links

-Thanks for taking the time to read our Shadowrift 2nd Edition review!
+Thanks for taking the time to read our Shadowrift board game review!